Family History ServicesLet us help you tell your family’s story

 What will I receive?

-Research projects result in a fully-documented digital research report with a detailed analysis of findings, recommendations for the next steps in your research, and copies of source-cited documents.
+Family history research projects result in a fully-documented digital research report with a detailed analysis of findings, recommendations for the next steps in your research, and copies of source-cited documents.

 How much time will it take?

-Difficult problems take time to research.
+Difficult family history problems take time to research.
 In-depth research projects are completed in segments of at least ten to twenty hours.
 “Brick wall” cases require a minimum authorization of 20 hours in order to adequately review your research and begin to assemble evidence.
 While one always hopes to find a document (or two or three!) that specifies a relationship, our ancestors didn’t always leave these behind.
 Often we need to analyze and correlate bits of indirect evidence to make a convincing argument for these relationships.
 These cases are much like completing a jigsaw puzzle – one needs to gather enough pieces of the puzzle on the table before a picture begins to emerge.
 Of course, if any project is completed in less time than authorized, you are only billed for the actual time used.

 What if I only need a document or two?